santacsj/symbolicloader64/README.md

 D0 FA           bne @2
 4C 00 C0        jmp @1
 ```
-is stored in BASIC as
+should be stored in BASIC as
 ```
 DATA "@1 A2 FF"
 DATA "A9 40"